google/yapf/README.rst

       --style STYLE         specify formatting style: either a style name (for example "pep8" or "google"), or the name of a file with style settings. pep8 is the default.
+      -c, --check           heck the files adhere to the style, exits with status 3 if not
       -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -l START-END, --lines START-END